We are Starting Work – 10th March 2021

+DONATIONS: We have had fantastic response from residents, at the last count we have achieved just over £6,500 from residents (most of whom have filled in Gift Aid forms), again we are extremely grateful for the very generous donations.
 We are lucky that some Parishioners have contributed their time and skills for free to get this Project to the planning stage.
-A number of others will gift some of the stone for the back wall and we have a small team eager to help with the work either for free or at a minimal cost, so this genuinely is a “Community” project.
-This is an important strength to our grant applications, so thank you to everyone who is contributing in whatever way.
+A number of others have given the stone for the back wall and we have a small team eager to help with the work either for free or at a minimal cost, so this genuinely is a “Community” project.
+This was an important strength to our grant applications, so thank you to everyone who is contributing in whatever way.
 We look forward to a time post Covid-19 when we can thank you formally.

-Further grants are being sought and we have produced a fundraising pack for any residents who would like to make a donation towards the project.
+We have produced a fundraising pack for any residents who would like to make a donation towards the war memorial project.

 The fundraising pack can be downloaded from the link below:

 If anyone would like a printed copy of this fundraising pack, please contact The Clerk

 It all started in 2014 at the Centenary Commemorations.
 A temporary structure of a big red poppy was installed on the existing site.
 This was well received.
 Feedback suggested that Parishioners appreciated seeing a more prominent feature in the centre of the village.
 There were observations that although the current site is well managed by residents who kindly provide floral displays, the current memorial was not of a very inspiring design.
 In addition, research revealed that not everyone who died in service during the 2 wars is listed on the plaque.
 Work commenced on possible design ideas to address some of the above, to create a fitting memorial that provided more of a “focal point” on such a central location….. and now, in 2021, we are nearly there!!